code-pxlmtree/Expected-Points-Added-Analysis/README.md

 2. Passing EPA seems to be the more important metric as it provides more expected Expected Points Added than rushing.
 However, teams should still make it a point to run the ball in order to get easy yards and keep the defense honest.
 In this way the passing game sets up the running game.
 3. Teams should make it a priority to have a good passing and rushing offense.
 The teams that succeeded in both metrics not only made the playoffs, but also made deep playoff runs.
 Something general managers and coaches should take into account when buildng their teams.

+## Methodology
+- Aggregated EPA at team level using mean EPA per play
+- Filtered for offensive plays only
+- Correlation calculated using Pearson correlation coefficient

 ## Conclusion
 When building teams, and strategising for the offense gameplan, one thing is blatantly obvious, **balance is key**.
-In the strategic and physical beautiful game that is the National Football League, the team that is able to find this balance in the passing and rushing game, gives themselves the best chance to win a Vince Lombardi trophy.
+In the strategic and physical game that is the National Football League, the team that is able to find this balance in the passing and rushing game, gives themselves the best chance to win a Vince Lombardi trophy.

 ## References
 _Eric A. Eager and Richard A. Erickson (2023) Football Analytics with Python & R. Sebastopol, CA: O’Reilly Media._